Method Comparison at a Glance

 Target Temperatures

 We recommend pulling at 130°F for medium-rare.
 Carryover heat will add 3–5°F during the rest.
+For a complete breakdown by doneness level and method, see our tri tip internal temp guide.

 Santa Maria Style